zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 You can use [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) to assign specific permissions for a managed disk to one or more users.

-Managed disks expose a variety of operations, including read, write (create/update), delete, and retrieving a [shared access signature (SAS) URI](/azure/storage/common/storage-sas-overview) for the disk.
+Managed disks expose a variety of operations, including read, write (create/update), and delete, along with retrieving a [shared access signature (SAS) URI](/azure/storage/common/storage-sas-overview) for the disk.
 You can grant access to only the operations that a person needs to perform a job.

 For example, if you don't want a person to copy a managed disk to a storage account, you can choose not to grant access to the export action for that managed disk.
-Similarly, if you don't want a person to use an SAS URI to copy a managed disk, you can choose not to grant that permission to the managed disk.
+Similarly, if you don't want a person to use a SAS URI to copy a managed disk, you can choose not to grant that permission to the managed disk.

 ### Ability to upload your VHD